d-mittal/Mask_wearing_COVID/README.md

-# Policy, Risk, and Norms Shape Collective Behaviors Worldwide
+# Mask-wearing behavior during COVID-19 Policy, Risk, and Norms Shape Collective Behaviors Worldwide

-This repository contains code, data, and analysis for the study of mask-wearing behavior during the COVID-19 pandemic.
+This repository contains code, data, and analysis for the study of mask-wearing behavior during the COVID-19 pandemic (Mittal et al, Policy, Risk, and Norms Shape Collective Behaviors Worldwide)
 It includes tools for **model calibration**, **uncertainty quantification**, and **data analysis**, applied to data from 47 countries.

 The main model is a **utility-based decision framework** that incorporates policy mandates, risk perception from disease incidence, and social norms.